Cultured Finger Foods

 Kosher Dill Pickles

-Every child and adult’s favorite and most familiar cultured vegetable, cucumber pickles, should be on your list for finger foods.
-Larger pickling cucumbers, about 3 inches in length, made into these delicious kosher dill pickles are the perfect accompaniment to those sourdough crackers and raw cheese slices.
+Everyone's favorite and most familiar cultured vegetable, cucumber pickles, should be on your list for finger foods.
+Larger pickling cucumbers, about 3 inches in length, made into these delicious kosher dill pickles, are the perfect accompaniment to those sourdough crackers and raw cheese slices.

-For an extra protein boost on your finger food tray add some raw cultured cheese slices.
-These babies go great with the tang of cultured vegetables and the crunch of sourdough crackers.
+For an extra protein boost on your finger food tray add some raw cultured cheese slices or cheese spread to crackers or vegetables.
 No finger food platter is complete without them.
+For easy beginner cheeses, try these:

 Either way, these finger foods will be a hit (and a help) to children and adults alike.